deepakgupta7403/GreenDAODemo/README.md

 #### greenDAO 3 uses Annotation Processing to generate the DAO classes.

 ### So the question is how do we start  ?

->Here is the app build using [greenDAO](http://greenrobot.org/greendao/)step by step for you to understand.

 ### Here is step to USE greenDAO in Android.
 - [ ] Add Gradle dependency in app/build.gradle.
 - [ ] Add GreenDAO Gradle plugin for the Annotation processing in the root project build.gradle.